Open Conceptual Data Models

 - Different schemas

 - No explicit data model.
+No explicit semantics.

 - Interoperability/integration = perpetual problem for IT depts

-Conceptual Models for the Semantic Web
+Conceptual Models for Linked Data Webs

 Benefits of Conceptual Models